Avik9/Problem_Solver/README.md

 As already discussed, the `SIGHUP` signal is sent by the master process to notify a worker to cancel its current solution attempt.
 A `SIGTERM` signal is sent by the master to cause graceful termination of a worker process.
-Note that if you do not catch `SIGTERM`, receipt of a `SIGTERM` signal will cause the termination of a worker process, but the exit status of that process as returned from `waitpid(2)` will show the process as having terminated abnormally by a signal, rather than normally via `exit()`.
-Termination by a signal does not count as "graceful".

-If you want your programs to work reliably, you must only use async-signal-safe functions in your signal handlers.
+If order for the programs to work reliably, it only uses async-signal-safe functions in the signal handlers.

-You should make every effort not to do anything "complicated" in a signal handler;
-rather the handlers should just set flags to communicate back to the main program what has occurred and the main program should check these flags and perform whatever actions are necessary.
-Variables used for communication between the handler and the main program should generally be declared `volatile` so that a handler will always see values that are up-to-date (otherwise, the C compiler might generate code to cache updated values in a register for an indefinite period, which could make it look to a handler like the value of a variable has not been changed when in fact it has).
+Variables used for communication between the handler and the main program are declared `volatile` so that a handler will always see values that are up-to-date (otherwise, the C compiler might generate code to cache updated values in a register for an indefinite period, which could make it look to a handler like the value of a variable has not been changed when in fact it has).